 In general, the ferromagnetism is incompatible with superconductivity for singlet pairing superconductors, since the superconductivity is suppressed or quenched whenever ferromagnetism appears~\cite{Bulaevskii}.
 The intriguing coexistence of superconductivity and ferromagnetism in the Eu-based iron pnictides upon chemical doping or applying external pressure attracted enormous attentions~\cite{HSJeevan,ZRen,GCao,SJiang,WTJin2017}.
-One scenario to reach the compromise between the two antagonistic phenomena is the formation of a spontaneous vortex state without applying external magnetic field~\cite{WHJiao}.
-Neutron diffraction experimentally confirmed the bulk nature of the ferromagnetism from Eu 4$f$ orbitals with an ordered moment of $\sim7\mu_B$ per Eu atom and well suppressed antiferromagnetism of Fe 3$d$ orbitals associated with the bulk superconductivity~\cite{WTJin2013,SNandi2014,WTJin2015}.
-Theoretically, the indirect Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction via the mediated itinerant electrons on Fe 3$d$ orbitals is proposed to be responsible for the ferromagnetism of Eu sublattice~\cite{WeiLi,Akbari}.
-However, due to the infeasibility of performing inelastic neutron scattering measurements on Eu-rich materials with significant neutron absorptions, the microscopic magnetic exchange couplings can not be determined, which largely impeded the thorough understanding of the magnetic behaviours of Eu 4$f$ electrons in these ferromagnetic superconductors.
-Fortunately, the universal critical exponents provides an alternative to approach the nature of ordered magnetism.
-Available experimental studies on Eu-based pnictides have obtained the same critical exponent $\beta = 0.35$ for EuFe$_2$As$_2$~\cite{JKoo} and EuNi$_2$As$_2$~\cite{Jin2019}, fitting well into the universal class of two dimensional quantum Heisenberg model class~\cite{YCChen,SM}.
-In contrast, $\beta=0.32$ was obtained for EuRh$_2$As$_2$~\cite{SNandi2009}, more consistent with a 3D Ising model ($\beta = 0.326$)~\cite{SM,Kagawa}.
-Furthermore, to the best of our knowledge, no studies on the critical behaviors of Eu magnetism in the doping-induced ferromagnetic superconductors were performed yet, as the mostly used two methods to extract the critical exponents, either magnetometry or calorimetry, do not apply due to the interference of superconductivity.
+One scenario to reach the compromise between the two antagonistic phenomena is the formation of a spontaneous vortex state without applying an external magnetic field~\cite{WHJiao}.
+Neutron diffraction experimentally confirmed the bulk nature of the ferromagnetism from Eu $4f$ orbitals with an ordered moment of $\sim7\mu_B$ per Eu atom and well suppressed antiferromagnetism of Fe $3d$ orbitals associated with the bulk superconductivity~\cite{WTJin2013,SNandi2014,WTJin2015}.
+Theoretically, the indirect Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction via the mediated itinerant electrons on Fe $3d$ orbitals is proposed to be responsible for the ferromagnetism of the Eu sublattice~\cite{WeiLi,Akbari}.
+However, due to the infeasibility of performing inelastic neutron scattering measurements on Eu-rich materials with significant neutron absorptions of natural $^{152}$Eu, the microscopic magnetic exchange couplings cannot be determined experimentally, which largely impeded the thorough understanding of the magnetic behaviors of Eu $4f$ electrons in these ferromagnetic superconductors.
+Fortunately, the universal critical exponents provide an alternative to approach the nature of ordered magnetism.
+Available experimental studies on Eu-based pnictides have obtained the same critical exponent $\beta = 0.35$ for EuFe$_2$As$_2$~\cite{JKoo} and EuNi$_2$As$_2$~\cite{Jin2019}, fitting well into the universal class of three-dimensional isotropic quantum Heisenberg model class~\cite{SM}.
+In contrast, $\beta=0.32$ was obtained for EuRh$_2$As$_2$~\cite{SNandi2009}, more consistent with a three-dimensional Ising model ($\beta = 0.326$)~\cite{SM,Kagawa}.
+Furthermore, to the best of our knowledge, no studies on the critical behaviors of Eu magnetism in the doping induced ferromagnetic superconductors were performed yet, as the mostly used two methods to extract the critical exponents, either magnetometry or calorimetry, do not apply due to the interference of superconductivity.